mrbrianevans/find-directors/README.md

 Frontend code written in Svelte and compiled to static files, deployed on GitHub Pages.

+The [`do-functions`](https://www.npmjs.com/package/do-functions) package from NPM is used for the serverless functions.

 ## Building

 To build the server